-The fact that the pie chart is not very self sufficient means that you have to do a lot of labeling which ends up taking up a lot of room on your presentation canvas.
+The fact that the pie chart is not very self-sufficient means that you have to do a lot of labeling which ends up taking up a lot of room on your presentation canvas.

 By the way, how did you find Central and East?
 You probably checked back and forth between the pie and the legend to the right.
 Annoying, when you have to flicker your eyes like that is it not?
 Multiple small distractions that are caused by the fact that there is no easy way of labeling the series in a pie chart.
-Luckily there was only four series, so it is possible to memorize the colors after a little while.
+Luckily there were only four series, so it is possible to memorize the colors after a little while.
 However, the more slices you add, the worse it will get.